 The last few months have undoubtedly been a challenge for a lot of people.
-Many people who have been shielding may feel nervous at the idea of going back outside to take up ‘normal’ activities.
-Help is still available for anyone who needs it though, so if you’re feeling anxious, low or are having trouble sleeping for example, please don’t suffer alone.
+Help is available for anyone who needs it, so if you’re feeling anxious, low or are having trouble sleeping for example, please don’t suffer alone.

 Staying connected to family and friends

 Draw on support you might have through your friends, family and other networks.
 If you can’t (or don’t feel comfortable or safe) meeting them face to face now try to stay in touch with those around you over the phone, by post, or online.
 You may find it helpful to talk to them about how you are feeling.